 Water quality of Lake Holiday is poor, with average nutrient levels higher than state standards for shallow lakes.
-Phosphorous is the nutrient that fuels algae and plant growth.
-Too much phosphorous can lead to unwanted algae blooms in a lake.
-The high levels of phosphorous in Lake Holiday have allowed for algae to grow.
+Phosphorus is the nutrient that fuels algae and plant growth.
+Too much phosphorus can lead to unwanted algae blooms in a lake.
+The high levels of phosphorus in Lake Holiday have allowed for algae to grow.
 Algae has decreased water clarity and water quality of the lake.
 Overall, the high nutrient levels and presence of algae in Lake Holiday indicate poor water quality.

 Printable Lake Holiday Fact Sheet

 The District has completed a lake water quality study to identify potential water quality improvement projects to improve the health of the Holiday-Wing-Rose chain of lakes.
 The District is currently completing a feasibility study and preliminary engineering study for the recommended management activities from the completed 2022 water quality study.
 It is anticipated that the feasibility study will be completed late-May 2023.
 The District will use the feasibility study to move towards project implementation to improve the health of Lake Holiday, Wing Lake, and Lake Rose.

 To learn more about this study, visit this website: Holiday, Wing, Rose Lakes study